EmirVatric/Shifts/README.md

 ### Prerequisites

-* Node.js and npm installed on your development machine.
+- Node.js and npm installed on your development machine.
-* The Yarn package manager.
+- The Yarn package manager.
+- Ruby. (ruby 2.6.0)
-* Ruby on Rails framework.
+- Ruby on Rails framework.(Rails 5.1.7)
-* PostgreSQL
+- PostgreSQL.

 ### Installing